DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/management.md

 ```

 {{% notice note %}}
 *MapBffManagementEndpoints* adds all BFF management endpoints.
-You can also map every endpoint individually, e.g by calling  *endpoints.MapBffManagementLoginEndpoint();*
+You can also map every endpoint individually, e.g by calling  *endpoints.MapBffManagementLoginEndpoint();* etc...
 {{% /notice %}}

 The following describes the default behavior of those endpoints.
 See the [extensibility]({{< ref "/bff/extensibility" >}}) section for more information how to provide custom implementations.